Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 * title: Deploying to Render
 ##### !question

-Check all of the options that are recommended debugging steps.
+Check all of the options that are recommended debugging steps when troubleshooting our deployed application.

 ##### !end-question
 ##### !options